sboez/Voodoo_Test/README.md

 Split the code in small methods for more visibility, maintainability and to be reuse.

+Can't fail in this playable, give more CPI sometimes, and faster to code (:

 #### Feeling :

 I love Three.JS, it's not new but re-make a playable gave me great pleasure and motivation, it gave me more reason to do my best for join the Voodoo team.